iharshraj1123/offline-youtube-browser-video-organizer/README.md

 but its not bothersome you wont notice

+-Note that "comment section + chatbox" was a different project of mine, I integrated them here cuz I was too laze to build from scratch.

+-There are a lot of features and also lot missing features.
+It can read subtitles as well in vtt format, add your subtitles in the "youtube/files/subtitles/"

 ***HOW to Setup :***

 -> Copy-paste all the folders (eg, youtube, chatbox, comment section) in your htdocs of your localserver.